Sales Best Practices

 What is B2B Sales?

 Business-to-business (B2B) describes a relationship, situation, or marketplace between one business entity and another.
-A B2B company is one whose target customers are other businesses.
+A B2B company is one sells to other businesses.

-- Organizations that provide professional services (e.g. market research) + companies that use such services to support their business goals.
+- Organizations that provide professional services (e.g. market research) to companies

-- Businesses that provide digital/software services (e.g. CRM) + companies whose teams use those softwares.
+- Businesses that provide digital/software services (e.g. CRM) to companies

-- Companies that produce/distribute raw materials + companies that use those raw materials to manufacture finished or semi-finished products.
+- Companies that produce/distribute raw materials to manufacturing companies

 B2B sales refers to a sales model or a category of selling wherein a business sells its products or services to another business.
 Because B2B sales usually involves higher price points, more complex processes, and several touchpoints over multiple channels, B2B companies need to maintain a team of highly-trained B2B sales professionals in order to drive revenue.